Upgrading and replacing your boiler

 What is a condensing boiler?

-Condensing boilers are more efficient because they extract the heat from the hot exhaust gases (or ‘flue gases’) that all boilers produce.
+Condensing boilers are more efficient because they extract the heat from the hot exhaust gases (or ‘flue gases’) that all boilers produce.They use this heat to pre-heat the water fed into the boiler so the boiler doesn’t have to work so hard to heat it up.
 Non-condensing boilers simply expel the hot gases into the air and the heat is wasted.

 You’ll notice that the vapour that comes out of a condensing boiler’s flue forms a visible plume of ‘steam’.
 This is actually a mixture of water vapour and other gases.
 It’s perfectly normal and is an indication that the gases are cooler than those vented by non-condensing boilers.

-Condensing boilers come in both combination and regular models.
+Condensing boilers come in both combination and system models.
 A combination (or ‘combi’) boiler will provide your central heating and produce hot water on demand, firing up when you turn on a hot tap in the kitchen or bathroom.

 Some boilers only run the central heating and don’t provide hot water at all.
 In this case an electric immersion tank or another form of water heating is required.